Home to 300 children

 Vulnerable children in El Salvador receive health care, an education, and professional development from NPH, with support from people like you.

-Built in the style of our flagship home in Mexico, NPH El Salvador is a self-contained flourishing home located off the main highway between the busier Santa Ana city and smaller town of Texistepeque.
-Casa Sagrada was established in 1999 as the sixth NPH home.
-Over 300 children and youths live at the main site while university students live in student homes in Santa Ana.
+Built in the style of our flagship family centre in Mexico, NPH El Salvador is a self-contained flourishing family centre located off the main highway between the busier Santa Ana city and smaller town of Texistepeque.
+Casa Sagrada was established in 1999 as the sixth NPH centre.
+Over 300 children and youths live at the main site while university students live in student accommodation in Santa Ana.

 A future for civil war orphans